 Bring these to the Registry office at the Probate and Family Court along with your fees.

-If you don't have children under 18, the only remaining paperwork to file is your financial statements.
+You also need to file a financial statement.
 Both spouses must complete and file financial statements with the court.

 File those forms along with your Parent Education Certificate at the clerk's office.

-If you or your spouse lives in the county where you lived together, you file for divorce at the Probate and Family Court in that county.
+If you or your spouse lives in the county where you lived together, file for divorce at the Probate and Family Court in that county.
 Otherwise, you can file in the county where you or your spouse live now.
-Find the address for the Probate and Family Court for your county.
+Find the Probate and Family Court for your county.

-If you file an uncontested divorce, then you and your spouse decide how to split things up when you write your separation agreement, and the court will review the separation agreement and make sure it is fair.
+If you file an uncontested divorce, then you and your spouse decide how to split things up when you write your separation agreement, and the court will review the separation agreement and make sure it’s fair.
 If you can’t decide together how to divide your things, then the court will use a standard called “equitable division.”
-This does not mean that your things have to be divided exactly in half, but it does mean that the decision has to be fair.
+This doesn’t mean that your things have to be divided exactly in half, but it does mean that the decision has to be fair.